Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The Mangyongdae pen shown above, although plain, has a better finish than contemporaneous Chinese pens like the Rainbow 239 above, and its build quality appears good.
 It is fitted with a 12K gold nib that resembles nibs used in China and might have been imported by the Korean factory.
 The pen’s styling takes from the best of Japanese design, imitating Pilot’s nib design, Platinum’s squared-off barrel end, and a zogan on the shell.
 Like many inexpensive Chinese pens, it is a self-filler — in this case, a well-made bulb-filler.

 Although not nearly so popular as they once were, pocket pens are still being manufactured as of this writing.
 The longevity star is the Pilot Elite S family, currently featured in Pilot’s range in the form of the Elite 95S, a reboot version based on the design of the 1975 model shown above, but with an inset nib like that on the crosshatched stainless steel Elite pen above.
-The new version, commonly known as the E95S but catalogued officially by Pilot as the Elite 95S, was released in 2013 as part of Pilot’s celebration of the company’s 95th year.
+The new version, commonly known as the E95S but catalogued officially by Pilot as the Elite 95S, was released in 2013 as part of Pilot’s celebration of the company’s 95th year in business.
 Here are the two Elite 95S pen models in Pilot’s catalog as of this writing:

 |Photos of burgundy/champagne pen © Mike Kennedy|